-Make an enlarged version of each phone-plan graph (Student Book, pp. 114-15), on newsprint, or reproduce the graphs on transparencies.
+Make an enlarged version of each phone-plan graph (Student Book, Activity 1: Phone Plans), on easel paper, or reproduce the graphs on presentation slides.

-Photocopy Phone Plans, Blackline Master 6, one for every pair of students.
+Photocopy the Phone Plans Blackline Master of your choice (p.
+1 of Blackline Master 6a), one for every pair of students.
 Cut the 12 pieces apart and put them in an envelope.
 (Students could do the cutting as well, but the scrambled pieces with unknown equations are more dramatic.)